 Yokohama City is now expected to look into the paperwork it has received.
 By the end of March 2019 it will put together what has been termed a comprehensive report due to be the basis for whether the city will form a clear-cut bid to the central authorities for a casino resort; known as an integrated resort (IR) in Japan.

-According to the Kanagawa Shimbun, the most likely location would be the Odaiba waterfront area, near to Yamashita pier.
+According to the Kanagawa Shimbun, the most likely location would be a waterfront area near to Yamashita pier.

 In early September it emerged that approximately 94 percent of citizens in Yokohama City expressing a view on the idea of a casino resort indicated “negative” opinions.
 The topic of casino resorts arose in the context of a local-government survey on public policy.